DundieWinner/brry/README.md

   - `app` you'll be importing most files from `app/`
     - `features` (don't use a `screens` folder. organize by feature.)
     - `provider` (all the providers that wrap the app, and some no-ops for Web.)

-You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.

 ## 🏁 Start the app